Skip to content

 var topicParts = metadata.topic.split("/");

-var deviceType = topicParts[3];
+var n = topicParts.length;

 • Different topic structure — change the segment indices in metadata.topic.split("/") to match the position of the device type and name in your topic path.

-• Device name from payload — replace topicParts[4] with a payload field (e.g. data.deviceId) if the device name is in the message body rather than the topic.
+• Device name from payload — replace topicParts[4] with a payload field (e.g. data.deviceId) if the device name is carried in the message body rather than the topic.

 • Different telemetry fields — add or rename keys in the telemetry object to match your payload structure.

-• Update only keys — in Advanced decoding parameters, add attribute keys that should only be written when their value changes.
+• Update-only keys — in Advanced decoding parameters, add attribute keys that should only be written when their value changes.

 1. Go to Integrations center ⇾ Integrations and click +.